 United We Read Imagination Library

 1 in 5 children from low socio-economic backgrounds start school unprepared with the basics to succeed.
 (AEDI Index 2009.)
 Research shows that the experiences of children’s early years can have strong effects on their future, with implications for their health, development and ability to earn.
 The quality of an individual’s education has a profound and lasting impact on the person’s ability to succeed in the world.

 United Way provides leadership in early childhood learning, quality child care and school readiness.
 We help deliver a program that embed greater social cohesion in disadvantaged communities by engaging mothers/fathers and carers who are socially isolated and where positive parenting skills may be lacking.

 The United We Read program seeks to improve the pre-literacy skills of children 0 to 5 years old in the most disadvantaged communities to help prepare them for starting school.
 United We Read uses the Australian Early Development Census (AEDC) results to target the areas with the highest percentage of children with developmental vulnerability in the domain of language and cognitive skills.

-The United We Read program has been piloted in the Elizabeth Downs (2014-16) and Elizabeth Park/Elizabeth (2015-16) communities as these suburbs had developmental vulnerability three times higher than the Australian average in the domain of language and cognitive skills within the 2012 AEDC.
+The United We Read program is in the Elizabeth Downs (since 2014) and Elizabeth Park/Elizabeth (since 2015) communities as these suburbs had developmental vulnerability three times higher than the Australian average in the domain of language and cognitive skills within the 2012 AEDC.
 The AEDC results showed that in the City of Playford LGA overall the percentage of children who were developmentally vulnerability (13.7%) was twice the national average (6.8%).

 The United We Read Imagination Library program provides: